-Spring Term Courses
+Summer Term Courses

 |Course||Start Date||Booking Link|

-|Introduction to algorithms, programming & data in GCSE computer science (CSA)||25th January 4-5pm||Link|
+|Introduction to algorithms, programming & data in GCSE Computer Science||Monday 10th May 4pm||Link|

-|Introduction to algorithms, programming & data in GCSE computer science (CSA)||4th February 4-5pm||Link|
+|Introduction to algorithms, programming & data in GCSE Computer Science||Wednesday 14th July 2pm||Link|

 Python programming: working with data

-Introduction to algorithms, programming & data in GCSE computer science
+Introduction to algorithms, programming & data in GCSE Computer Science

+Take your first steps towards teaching GCSE computer science and establish a foundational knowledge of concepts, terminology and classroom practice.
 Find out how algorithms are designed and how programs are written to provide clear instructions to machines.
 Learn about the binary system used by computers to store and process data, and how to convert to and from the familiar denary system of numbers zero to nine.

 Explore the core of a modern computer - the processor.
 Learn how the instructions that humans write in computer programs are translated into machine code that the computer can process.
 Compare the differences between high-level and low-level programming languages, and how these can used in the classroom.